clr-format/clr-format/README.md

 # [clr-format](https://github.com/clr-format/clr-format)
 A lightweight, modular JavaScript implementation of a string formatting function that supports composite format strings and globalization

-Installation (WIP)
+Installation
 ------------
-Once a stable version is available the following commands can be used to install the script in a context of your choice.
+The following commands can be used to install the script in a context of your choice.

-#### NuGet
+#### NuGet (WIP)
 ```Install-Package clr-format```

 #### Bower